caycun/caycun/README.md

 # 💫 About Me:
-I'm a 14-year-old aspiring full-stack developer from the Philippines.
+I'm a 14-year-old aspiring software engineer from the Philippines.
 I'm currently learning rust and building more projects with react + typescript for experience and improvements.
 I use arch btw.

 # 💻 Tech Stack: